Lmctfy

-lmctfy ("Let Me Contain That For You", pronounced "l-m-c-t-fi") is an implementation of an operating system–level virtualization, which is based on the Linux kernel's cgroups functionality.
+lmctfy ("Let Me Contain That For You", pronounced "l-m-c-t-fi") is an implementation of an operating system-level virtualization, which is based on the Linux kernel's cgroups functionality.

 It provides similar functionality to other container-related Linux tools such as Docker and LXC.
 Lmctfy is the release of Google's container tools and is free and open-source software subject to the terms of the Apache License version 2.0.

-The maintainers in May 2015 stated their effort to merge their concepts and abstractions into Docker's underlying library libcontainer and thus stopped active development of lmctfy.
+The maintainers in May 2015 stated their effort to merge their concepts, and abstractions into Docker's underlying library libcontainer and thus stopped active development of lmctfy.
+Docker, Inc. further integrated libcontainer into their container format and runtime runc and subsequently donated it to the Open Container Initiative.